Tips for Helping Picky Eaters Expand Their Palates

 - Do not withhold food as a form of punishment.

-Reach out to your child’s pediatrician if your child’s nutrition is becoming critical, mealtime disruptions have worsened for months, progress has stalled—or you’re overwhelmed.
+Food consumption and dental hygiene go hand-in-hand.
+It is very important that children learn to brush their teeth early, and they should have their first appointment with a pediatric dentist soon after the first year of life.
+Reach out to your child’s pediatrician if your child’s nutrition is becoming concerning, mealtime disruptions have worsened for months, progress has stalled—or if you’re overwhelmed.